 The Medicine Hat Women’s Shelter and Station Coffee Company teamed up to promote a feeling of hope with this mural by Sarah Slaughter Art.
 “Growing Hope in Our Community” is a positive message designed as a reminder that no one should have to endure family violence, and there are those who can help.

-Enjoy a meandering walk downtown to explore this free and fully accessible artistic diversity from a variety of Artists.Read More
+Head downtown to explore a number of free and fully accessible pieces of art.Read More

 One of the most prominent artists in the city's history, enjoy a tour of James Marshall's beautiful brick murals.Read More

 So much coffee, so many baked goods!
 Check out a handful of the city's exceptional cafes.Read More